TrustlessComputer/lightnode/README.md

-# zkSync State Reconstruction Tool
+# Supersonic State Reconstruction Tool
-> Tool / Library to reconstruct zkSync state from commit blocks published on L1
+> Tool / Library to reconstruct Supersonic state from commit blocks published on L1

 ## Prerequisites & setup
 Currently there are three ways to setup the environment: using the provided Nix flake, the container image, or installing the dependencies manually.